By Terry Trucco

 Downtown attractions like the Staten Island Ferry, Ground Zero, Battery Park, Chinatown, SoHo, the Lower East Side and Greenwich Village are easily accessible by subway, taxi or, if you like to walk, foot.
 Midtown is a 20-minute subway ride.
 The subway stop is two short blocks away.

 Back story: This tidy brick building opened in 2000 as the Holiday Inn Wall Street, with 138 rooms priced from $199.99 and the short-lived distinction as “the most wired hotel in the city,” to quote the promotional lit.
 Sold in 2007, it reopened in 2008 with 116 rooms and 10 suites and a dramatically different appearance.
 And yes, prices went up.
-The hotel is part of the Thompson Hotel Group.
+The hotel was original part of the Thompson Hotel Group and is now part of Hyatt.

 Keep in mind: The hotel is situated in a thicket of narrow, winding streets: it’s easy to get lost without your phone.